equinix-labs/pulumi-equinix-fabric-cloud-router-multicloud/README.md

-# Workshop: Pulumi Equinix Fabric Cloud Router
+# Workshop: Equinix Fabric Cloud Router (FCR) Multi-cloud with Pulumi

 <!---
 Using this template in a new project?
 See CONTIBUTING.md for help.
 --->

-This repo contains instructions for the ["Pulumi Equinix Fabric Cloud Router" workshop](https://equinix-labs.github.io/pulumi-equinix-fabric-cloud-router-multicloud-workshop).

 To view the workshop, visit <https://equinix-labs.github.io/pulumi-equinix-fabric-cloud-router-multicloud-workshop>

+**Note: Workshop Code Extension**

+This workshop serves as an extension of the code utilized in the ["Equinix Fabric Cloud Router (FCR) with Pulumi" workshop](https://equinix-labs.github.io/pulumi-equinix-fabric-cloud-router-multicloud-workshop).
+The extended code presented within this workshop is exclusively available within the snippet blocks and is not hosted in any repository.